TebanCardona/currency-convert-java/README.md

 `Java 8<`

 Here it's the challange by alaura 😁
-In the project there is an executable
-Also you can read all line code and modifed
+There is an executable in the project.
+You can also read all the line code and modify it.

 ## Getting Started